tired-runner/CRLSet-Mirror/README.md

 python -m PyInstaller --onefile mirror-crl.py python -m PyInstaller mirror-crl.spec
 ```
 If you run into problems or come up with platform‑specific instructions, please file an issue or submit a pull request.
-If I get confirmation the script works on Windows and MacOS, I’ll add CI to build executables for those systems.
+If I get confirmation the script works on Windows or MacOS, I’ll add CI to build executables for those systems.

 ### Locating your CertificateRevocation folder
 This folder's location is platform dependent.
 Places to look include: